Skip to main content

 What Is a Home Equity Investment?

-A home equity investment (HEI), also known as a shared equity agreement, is a financing solution in which home equity investors provide homeowners with a lump sum of cash in exchange for a percentage of the home’s future value.
+A home equity investment (HEI), often referred to as a shared equity agreement or a home equity agreement, is a financing solution in which home equity investors provide homeowners with a lump sum of cash in exchange for a percentage of the home’s future value.
 Some might refer to this solution as a “home equity investment loan,” but to be clear, it is not a loan, and doesn’t have added debt or monthly payments attached to it.

 The biggest factors that differentiate a home equity investment from a loan are that the funds come from investors rather than lenders, and that by definition, a loan is paid back, whereas an investor is not guaranteed a return on their investment.
 This is due to how investments are structured — we’ll get into further detail on that below.